pcm720/rgb-switch/README.md

 Note that MAX7461 doesn't detect 31 kHz sync signals, so automatic detection can't be used with something like Dreamcast VGA to RGBs adaptors/cables.

-File that contains XBM images (*xbm.h*) is not included due to possible copyright issues I don't want to deal with.

 # Images

 You can find examples of screen functionality in *extra/pictures*